dispatchrun/wasi-go/README.md

 ## Non-goals

-Windows Support, and virtual file system support.
+Windows support, and virtual file system support.
 If you need these, consider using an alternative WASI implementation, such as the one bundled with the [wazero][wazero] runtime.